statz-project/docs/tutorials/import.md

 ## What ships with the repository?

 - `core/test/fixtures/example.csv` - sample worksheet that exercises chi-square, Fisher, Mann-Whitney, and other tests.
 - `core/test/fixtures/plugin-output.json` - the row-wise JSON payload that Bubble's file reader sends to `window.Statz.parseColumns`.
-It is regenerated from the CSV fixture each time you run the helper so the flow matches Bubble's upload.
+The `parseFixture` helper regenerates it automatically from the CSV fixture so the flow matches Bubble's upload.
 - `core/test/fixtures/column-hashes.json` - placeholder column hashes passed by Bubble when creating the database records.
 The hashes uniquely identify each column (Bubble produces them via the `formatted as` operator set to MD5 hash), so worksheets must avoid duplicate column names.
 - `core/scripts/dev/load-fixture.mjs` - helper that loads `example.csv`, writes row-wise data in `plugin-output.json`, and passes the row-wise payload to `Statz.parseColumns` for you.
 - `core/scripts/dev/run-fixture.mjs` - CLI script used by `npm run test:fixture` to dump the parsed database JSON.